-Providing stability and helping those living in poverty reach their fullest potential, Capital Area Community Action empowers low-income families the opportunity to think about and develop their future story.
+Providing stability and helping those living in poverty reach their fullest potential, Capital Area Community Action empowers low-income families with the opportunity to think about and develop their future stories.

 Getting Ahead in a Just-Gettin’-By World is a research-based anti-poverty workshop developed by Dr. Ruby Payne and Phil DeVol.
 Based on the Bridges Out of Poverty concepts, the overarching idea is that people in poverty are experts in their own situation.

 Too often people living in poverty are caught in the tyranny of life without the resources to get ahead.
 Participants, called Investigators, work in groups to examine the impact of poverty on themselves and their communities and to explore the world through the lens of economic class.